HQSquantumsimulations/struqture/documentation/src/physical_types/mixed_systems/noisefree.md

 # NOTE: the above values used can also be symbolic.
 # Symbolic parameters can be very useful for a variety of reasons, as detailed in the introduction.
-# In order to set a symbolic parameter, we can pass either a string or use the `qoqo_calculator_pyo3` package:
-from qoqo_calculator_pyo3 import CalculatorComplex

 operator.add_operator_product("S0X1Z:S0Y:Bc1c2a2:Fc0c1a0a1", "parameter")
-operator.add_operator_product("S0X1Z:S0Y:Bc1c2a2:Fc0c1a0a1", CalculatorComplex.from_pair("parameter", 0.0))

 # This will not work, as the number of subsystems of the
 # hamiltonian and product do not match.